lindenlab/io.tilia.unitysdk/README.md

 ## Introduction

-This is an implemention of the TiliaPay open API in Unity.
+This is an implementation of the TiliaPay open API in Unity.

 See https://www.tilia.io/docs/api-intro/ for details on the API available from Tilia.io.